 Core | 4 | 16 |

 The Doctor of Philosophy in Statistics and Data Science is primarily a research-based degree.
-The purpose of coursework is to equip students with the right skillset, so they can successfully accomplish their research project (thesis).
-Students are required to take STADS801 , STADS802 , STADS803 , and STADS804 as mandatory courses.
+The purpose of coursework is to equip students with the correct skill set, enabling them to complete their research project (thesis) successfully.
+Students are required to take the mandatory core courses.
+They must select a minimum of two (2) electives.

 ---|---|---|